ahmar46/Modal/README.md

-### It's just a simple Modal made for my instagram page.
+### It's just a simple Modal made for my instagram .

 ### Follow me on Instagram- @electrifying_code